energy-in-joles/energy-in-joles.github.io/aboutme.md

     - Software: Solidworks, Fusion 360, Ultimaker Cura, Blender
     - What I've Done:
         - Designed, prototyped and machined small parts for robotic solutions as part of my internship with [Hope Technik](https://www.hopetechnik.com/).
-        - Experience in FDM 3D Printing, Waterjet Cutting and CNC Press Brake Machining.
+        - Experience in FDM 3D Printing, Waterjet Cutting, NC Press Brake Machining and 3-axis CNC machining.
         - Designed and built a 3-axis CNC machine from scratch at home.
-CAD/CAM simple pieces for use with the mill.
+Used CAD/CAM to design simple pieces to cut with the mill.
 3. Cybersecurity
     - Software: Wireshark, Burpsuite, Hydra, Nmap, Metasploit
     - What I've Done: